seqan/seqan/manual/source/Tutorial/StringSets.rst

    TATA
    CGCG

-If we want to iterate over the contained :dox:`String Strings` as well, as if the :dox:`StringSet` would be one sequence, we can use the function :dox:`StringSet#concat concat` to get the concatenation of all sequences.
+If we want to iterate over the contained :dox:`String Strings` as well, as if the :dox:`StringSet` would be one sequence, we can use the function :dox:`StringSet#concat` to get the concatenation of all sequences.
-Therefore we first use the metafunction :dox:`StringSet#Concatenator Concatenator` to receive the type of the concatenation.
+Therefore we first use the metafunction :dox:`StringSet#Concatenator` to receive the type of the concatenation.
 Then, we can simply build an iterator for this type and iterate over the concatenation of all strings.

 .. code-block:: cpp